-Douglas Land Conservancy (DLC) is a non-profit organization made up of concerned citizens.
-Based in Castle Rock, Colorado since 1987, DLC primarily serves Douglas County.
-However, recognizing the importance of a regional approach in land conservation DLC has recently broadened its focus to include surrounding counties including Jefferson and Elbert.
+Douglas Land Conservancy (DLC) is a nonprofit made up of citizens concerned about land conservation and smart growth in our region of Colorado.
+Based in Castle Rock, Colorado since 1987, DLC serves primarily Douglas County.
+However, recognizing the importance of a regional approach in land conservation DLC has recently broadened its focus to support surrounding counties, including Jefferson and Elbert.

-In the last year, DLC added 280 acres to the lands currently protected by conservation easements.
-Today, we are actively preserving over 22,038 acres in Douglas, Jefferson and Elbert Counties.
-All of this is made possible because of generous support from donors, volunteers and land owners.
+Today, we are actively preserving over 26,708 acres in Douglas, Jefferson and Elbert Counties.
+All of this is made possible because of generous support from donors, volunteers and landowners.

-With your Support DLC Annually Protects an Average of 840 Acres!
-We thank and encourage you to continue to give the gift of open space by supporting Douglas Land Conservancy.
+With your support, DLC annually protects an average of 785 acres!
+We thank you and encourage you to continue to give the gift of open space by supporting Douglas Land Conservancy.

-Of that 22,038 acres, 11,102 acres are open to the public and provide great trail and recreational experiences for all to enjoy.
+Of those 26,708 acres, 13,660 acres are open to the public and provide great trails and recreational experiences for all to enjoy.